IlaveniRanjith/Quora-Question-Pair-Similarity-problem/README.md

 XGBoost-------------------------->79.7% .

-We Can Conclude that by seeing above results the XG Boost Classifier gives the best results according to Accuracy.
+We Can Conclude that by seeing above results the Decision Tree Classifier gives the best results according to Accuracy.